ImperialCollegeLondon/rse_further_git_course/episodes/l1-02-branching-merging.md

 > ## A useful alias
 >
-> We will now define an *alias* in Git, to be able to nicely visualize branch
+> We will now define an *alias* in Git, to be able to nicely visualise branch
 > structure in the terminal without having to remember a long Git command
 > (more details about what aliases are can be found
 > [here](https://linuxize.com/post/how-to-create-bash-aliases/) and the full